ScPo-CompEcon/Syllabus/README.md

 * Sign up to github.com.
 * Sign up for [introduction to github](https://lab.github.com/githubtraining/introduction-to-github) and send me a screenshot of all completed issues.
 * [Make a pull request.](https://github.com/ScPo-CompEcon/Students)

+#### Optional Julia Workouts

+* [https://exercism.io/](https://exercism.io/) offers some simple coding exercises.
+I highly recommend those if you want to get some extra practice - particularly in the beginning!

 ___